shuichi-taketani/auto_vdbench/docs/setup.md

     sr-a800::> nfs create -vserver svm1_nfs -v3 enabled -v4.0 disabled
     ```

+1. Register the public key on ONTAP for SSH authentication

+   Retrieve the contents of ~/.ssh/id_rsa.pub
+   (If the above file does not exist, create it by referring to the procedure for ssh-keygen in "Server Setup" section.)

+    ```
+    # cat ~/.ssh/id_rsa.pub
+    ssh-rsa AAAABBBBCCCCDDDDD....ZZZZ root@localhost.localdomain
+    ```

+   Register the above on ONTAP.

+    ```
+    sr-a800::> security login create -user-or-group-name admin -application ssh -authentication-method publickey -role admin
+    Warning: To use public-key authentication, you must create a public key for user "admin".
+    ```
+    ```
+    sr-a800::> security login publickey create -username admin -index 0 -publickey "ssh-rsa AAAABBBBCCCCDDDDD....ZZZZ root@localhost.localdomain"
+    ```

 1. Enable the diag user (used for perfstat) (optional)

     ```